 You Can Buy a Health Plan From NY State of Health During the Next Open Enrollment Period

-Unless the Affordable Care Act is changed or repealed, open enrollment for 2021 will begin sometime in the fall of 2020.
+Unless the Affordable Care Act is changed or repealed, open enrollment for 2022 will begin in the fall of 2021.

 You may also be interested in: